CivicActions/guidebook/docs/100-security/incident-response-plan.md

 - Coordinates with the CivicActions managers to apprise them of the situation.
 - Coordinates with the Project Product Owner (PO), if applicable, to notify affected customers.
 - Ensures that the IR Team is recording all actions in the appropriate designated [communication channels](#communication-channels).
-- Shares _sitreps_ on a regular basis in Slack, in the JIRA ticket (if applicable), and with stakeholders.
+- Shares _sitreps_ on a regular basis in Slack, in the ticket/issue (if applicable), and with stakeholders.
 See the section on [incident severities](#incident-severities) for suggested time intervals based on severity level.

 ### 6. Conclude the incident

-#### Closing the JIRA ticket
+#### Closing the ticket

 When the incident is no longer active, for example, the breach has been contained, the issue has been fixed, etc., the _Incident Commander_ (IC) should conclude the incident.
 There might be longer term remediation required, and possibly more investigation, but when the incident is no longer active, these activities can proceed at the regular pace of business.

 To conclude an incident, the _Incident Commander_ (IC) should:

-- Set the status of the JIRA ticket to **Ready for QA**.
+- Set the status of the ticket/issue to **Ready for QA**.
 - Send a final _sitrep_ to stakeholders, including CivicActions managers and the Security team.
 - Thank everyone involved for their service.